French Crème Brûlée

 Crème brûlée is made unique by the layer of hard brittle caramelized sugar that coats it.
 Indeed it is one of Amélie’s small pleasures (from the wonderful French film Amélie, from 2001) – ‘to break the top of the crème brûlée with the tip of your teaspoon’.

-I think the best way to caramelize the sugar, and most common, is to use a kitchen blow torch.
-These butane fueled items are relatively cheap to buy and have the advantage of concentrating the heat where you need it.
-They are also a great present for someone who does not have one already in their kitchen.
+The best way to caramelize the sugar, and the most common, is to use a kitchen blow torch.
+These butane-fueled items are relatively cheap to buy and have the advantage of concentrating the heat where you need it.

 Torching Creme Brulee